temple-geography/fundamentals-of-gis/Lab_07_Raster_Analysis.pandoc.md

+---
-#Lab 7: Introduction to Raster Analysis.
+title: Introduction to Raster Analysis
+author: Victor Gutierrez-Velez
+---

 **Purpose** At the end of this lab, students will learn: